ravi9/openvino-wiki/StaticLibraries.md

 cmake -DCMAKE_TOOLCHAIN_FILE=<openvino source dir>/cmake/toolchains/mt.runtime.win32.toolchain.cmake <other options>
 ```

+**Note:** all other dependent application and libraries must be built with the same `mt.runtime.win32.toolchain.cmake ` toolchain to have conformed values of the `MSVC_RUNTIME_LIBRARY` target property.

 ## Limitations

 * CMake version 3.17 or higher must be used to build static OpenVINO libraries.